wwwouaiebe/leaflet.TravelNotes/TravelNotesGuides/en/InstallationGuideEN.md

 - __rightUserContextMenu__ : a collection of objects adding commands to the right context menu

 - __maneuver__ : returns a new maneuver object.
-Only used by pluggins
+Only used by plugins

 - __itineraryPoint__ : returns a new itineraryPoint object.
-Only used by pluggins
+Only used by plugins

 - __version__ (read only) : the current version of TravelNotes